Come and see us to:

 Risk factors for type 2 diabetes include:

-- Having a family history of type 2 diabetes
+• Having a family history of type 2 diabetes

-- Being above the healthy weight range
+• Being above the healthy weight range

-- Having an inactive lifestyle
+• Having an inactive lifestyle

-- Having an Aboriginal or Torres Strait Islander background
+• Having an Aboriginal or Torres Strait Islander background

-- Being from a Melanesian, Polynesian, Chinese, Southeast Asian, Middle Eastern or Indian background
+• Being from a Melanesian, Polynesian, Chinese, Southeast Asian, Middle Eastern or Indian background

-- Having gestational diabetes during pregnancy
+• Having gestational diabetes during pregnancy

-- Being a woman with polycystic ovary syndrome
+• Being a woman with polycystic ovary syndrome

-Whilst there is currently no cure for Type 2 diabetes, this condition can be managed through a healthy lifestyle, including a balanced diet and regular physical activity.
-It is likely that you will require diabetes-related tablets and/or insulin therapy at some stage to ensure your diabetes remains stable.
+You may require diabetes-related tablets and/or insulin therapy at some stage to ensure your diabetes remains stable.
+In some cases, injected medications (that are not insulin) are used to assist with diabetes management which can also result in weight loss.
 If left untreated or uncontrolled, Type 2 diabetes can progress, leading to serious complications effecting blood vessels and organs.

 It may be appropriate for a person with Type 2 diabetes to check their blood glucose level.
 This will provide information about whether the strategies used to manage Type 2 diabetes are being effective and/or whether the medication is making a difference.
-We can guide you on the current technologies available such as blood glucose meters and continuous and flash glucose monitoring systems to see if these are right for you.
+We can guide you on the current technologies available such as blood glucose meters and continuous glucose monitoring systems to see if these are right for you.
 Together with a balanced diet and regular exercise, you can live a normal, healthy life with diabetes.

 At Melbourne Diabetes Education & Support we understand that managing Type 2 diabetes can be overwhelming and complex.
 Our aim is to empower you to live a healthy and fulfilled life with diabetes.